 One voice came out early on against the suicide theory.
 Sherman Basil was Suiter’s uncle and raised him as a father figure.
 He gave an interview with the Daily Mail on December 12th saying that Suiter “would never have committed suicide, absolutely not,” citing his happy disposition, loving family, and bravery.
 He also gave the first indication of the bullet’s trajectory, before it was made public in March: “How would he have shot himself in the back of the head?
 He would have had to have had one hell of an arm to do that.”

 The next day, WBAL’s Miller reported, “Suiter was shot once in the head, at close range, with his own gun.
 Sources describe a mostly side-to-side trajectory.”
 A side-to-side gunshot wound is much more common in suicide than homicide.
 This was the first and only time Miller reported what her sources said about trajectory, so it seemed like a direct response to Suiter’s uncle’s claims.
-(The trajectory was later reported as diagonal, so neither was exactly wrong.)
+(The trajectory was later reported as diagonal.)

 Miller was also the only journalist to suggest anything negative about Suiter’s disposition.
 In February, she reported, “Police sources told the 11 News I-Team that shortly before Suiter’s death, there was concern that he seemed distraught about his pending appearance before the grand jury.”
 No other reporting indicated that anyone knew about the testimony.
 U.S. Attorney Stephen Schenning said his office hadn’t spoken to Suiter yet and that he was not a target of the investigation.
 Davis mentioned that nothing concerning was found on his “devices” to suggest a suicidal mindset.